php-amqplib/php-amqplib/README.md

 ```

 This code will try to connect to `HOST1` first, and connect to `HOST2` if the
 first connection fails.
+The method returns a connection object for the first
-The method returns a connection object for a first successful connection.
+successful connection.
+Should all connections fail it will throw the exception
-Should all connections fail it will throw the last connection exception.
+from the last connection attempt.

 See `demo/amqp_connect_multiple_hosts.php` for more examples.